Poppy seed Pastry Buns

 Over the years I have gained a lot of knowledge about the yeast dough, how it works, what it likes and what it dislikes.
 I think this recipe will conclude my search for the perfect dough, perfect technique and perfect pastries.
 I am really excited to share it with you, as I like knowing that I helped someone find that perfect poppy seed bun recipe and saved you from the same trouble that I had finding it.

 Here’s some general theoretical knowledge about yeast dough, that I have collected over the years.

-If you braid a hala, it will most likely tear at each twist, as there is not enough gluten development for the dough to properly stretch with the rise, and if you were to make a roulade, then it will most likely be flat’ish instead of holding the round shape a roulade should hold.
+- If you braid a challah, it will most likely tear at each twist, as there is not enough gluten development for the dough to properly stretch with the rise, and if you were to make a roulade, then it will most likely be flat’ish instead of holding the round shape.

-There is such term as “strong” flour.
-When the word “strong” is used to describe flour, it usually means that it is high in gluten content.
-The higher the gluten content, the more moisture it can hold.
-That’s how you get a ciabatta bread.
-The ratio of water to flour is very big, nevertheless you don’t get a flat piece of bread, but a fluffy, rounded bread, with huge air bubbles that don’t collapse as you take it out of the oven.
+- When the word “strong” is used to describe flour, it usually means that it is high in gluten content.
+The higher the gluten content, the more moisture the dough can hold.
+That’s how in ciabatta bread dough you can have a high ratio of water to flour and still get bread with huge bubbles that don’t collapse as you take it out of the oven.

-Understanding this little bit of information about the yeast dough, gives you a an upper hand when it comes to breads, pastries and such.
+Understanding these tidbits of information about the the yeast dough, gives you an upper hand when it comes to working with yeast.
+I hope

 So let’s get to the recipe itself.

 Soft and delicate buns filled with a sweet poppy seed filling.

 - 1 1/4 cups whole milk (warm - 90F-100F)

 - 2 tsp active dry yeast (use Platinum Superior Baking Yeast for amazing results)